lyudaio/cheatsheets/programming_languages/c.md

 Syntax regarding pointers simply put is as follows:
 - '&' Sign before variable name means access to memory adress of that variable.
 - '*' Before variable name can mean either:
-    1) On definition (int *intPointer), specyfying variable being a pointer.
+    1) On definition, specyfying variable being a pointer (int *intPointer).
-    2) On assignment (int numberCopied = *intPointer), accessing data of variable on that memory adress.
+    2) On assignment, accessing data of variable on that memory adress (int numberCopied = *intPointer).

 Note that every pointer should have an assigned data type it points to (int*, char* ...), with exception of void* that can have assigned any data type.